Dems put divides aside, rally behind Biden at convention

 “Donald Trump is the wrong president for our country,” she said.
 “He cannot meet this moment.
 He simply cannot be who we need him to be for us.”

-The former first lady, one of the nation’s most respected women, was the headliner at the first presidential nominating convention of the coronavirus era.
-There was no central meeting place or cheering throng during the all-virtual affair.
+The former first lady was the headliner at the first presidential nominating convention of the coronavirus era.
+There was no central meeting place or cheering throng during the all-virtual affair Monday night.
 But it was an opportunity for Democrats — and some Republicans — to rally behind Biden, the party’s presidential nominee.

 But it was Michelle Obama, making her fourth convention appearance, who once again delivered an electrifying moment.
 Wearing a necklace that said “vote,” she tapped into her enduring popularity among Black voters and college educated suburban women — voters Biden will need to show up in force.